-Nut butter is one of those magnificent concoctions, unlike baking, where if you tweak the proportions, you will still end up with a perfectly good nut butter, BUT you have the added benefit of refining it to exactly your taste.
-I decided not only to play around with proportions of the “seasonings” (salt, honey, oil) but also to play around with the nut mix.
+Nut butter is one of those magnificent concoctions where if you tweak the proportions or get creative with the ingredients, you will still end up with a perfectly good nut butter.
+I even tried adding in popcorn one time (it was meh).
+Plus, you have the added benefit of refining the texture exactly to your taste, just by how long you process it for.
+I decided not only to play around with proportions of the flavorings (salt, honey, oil) but also to play around with the nut mix.
 My new kick is Sun Cups dark chocolate sun butter cups (click here to read more about Sun Cups) – I think the sunflower butter creates a more refined nutty taste than normal peanut butter cups, so with that inspiration, I decided to include some sunflower seeds in my nut butter, along with equal parts peanuts and cashews.

 The recipe (I should really call it a concoction) I used was loosely based on Alton Brown’s peanut butter recipe, but instead of 15 oz of peanuts, I used 1 cup of peanuts, 1 cups of cashews and about 1/4 cup of sunflower seeds.
 I also took the easy way out and did not roast my own nuts – I bought raw unsalted cashews from Trader Joe’s, as well as roasted unsalted sunflower seeds and peanuts.
 Sorry Alton.